isomerpages/csc-knowledge/_ethos-issue-25/Economising with Imagination in Harsh Times.md

 <p class="orange">ECONOMIC RESTRUCTURING</p>
 <ol start="4">
-	<li><b>Economies of scale</b><br>
+	<b></b><li><b>Economies of scale</b><br>
 E.g., Aggregating call centres or back-office functions.
 These have been exaggerated in the past (small governments and municipalities are often just as efficient as big ones) but they can sometimes deliver big savings.
 </li>
-	<li><b>Economies of scope</b><br>
+<b></b><li><b>Economies of scope</b><br>
 E.g., Combining multiple functions in one-stop shops, multipurpose personal advisers, neighbourhood media, extending roles, standardised identiﬁcation or payments.
 Much recent digital innovation has essentially helped with this—such as Estonia’s X-road platform or India’s Aadhaar.</li>
-	<li><b>Economies of ﬂow and prevention</b><br>
+	<b></b><li><b>Economies of ﬂow and prevention</b><br>
 E.g., Hospitals specialising in a few operations and so improving efficiency, cutting bottlenecks or easing transitions, for example out of prison or from school into work.
 A related concept is reducing failure demand (such as recidivism or hospitals with repeated re-admissions), helped by tools like outcome-based funding or investing in preventive health.
 Many of the greatest costs in public systems accumulate around blocked ﬂows of this kind.
 </li>
-<li><b>Economies of penetration</b><br>
+<b></b><li><b>Economies of penetration</b><br>
 These are economies that result from concentrating a service or cluster of services in a locality.
 In energy, this can be done by Combined Heat and Power schemes, and in housing, often through roles such as street concierges.
 </li>
 </ol>